sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 **Question: What is the overlap between the two methods (Cuffdiff and edgeR / DESeq2)**

-**Question: What are the names of the genes that are identified by the two methods?**
+**Question: What are the names of the genes identified by Cuffdiff that are also identifited by edgeR / DESeq2?**

 - (Use the tool **Join, Subtract and Group > Compare two Datasets** and **Text Manipulation > Cut** to answer this)